longhorn/website/content/docs/1.8.0/nodes-and-volumes/volumes/volume-size.md

 In this section, you'll have a better understanding of concepts related to volume size.

 ## Volume `Size`:

 {{< figure src="/img/screenshots/volumes-and-nodes/volume-size-nominal-size.png" >}}

-- It is what you set during the volume creation, and we will call it nominal size in this doc to avoid ambiguity.
+This value, which you specified during volume creation, represents the amount of space available to the volume when in use.

-- Since the volume itself is just a CRD object in Kubernetes and the data is stored in each replica, this is actually the nominal size of each replica.
+The following are other ways of understanding this concept:

-- The reason we call this field as "nominal size" is that Longhorn replicas are using [sparse files](https://wiki.archlinux.org/index.php/Sparse_file) to store data and this value is the apparent size of the sparse files (the maximum size to which they may expand).
-The actual size used by each replica is not equal to this nominal size.
+- The volume itself is just a Kubernetes CRD object and volume data is stored in replicas.
+This value represents the nominal size of each replica.
-- Based on this nominal size, the replicas will be scheduled to those nodes that have enough allocatable space during the volume creation.
-(See [this doc](../../nodes/node-space-usage) for more info about node allocation size.)
+- Longhorn replicas use [sparse files](https://wiki.archlinux.org/index.php/Sparse_file) to store data.
+This value represents the maximum size to which a sparse file may expand.

-- The value of nominal size determines the max available space when the volume is in use.
-In other words, the current active data size hold by a volume cannot be greater than its nominal size.
+Replicas are scheduled on nodes with enough allocatable space to cover this nominal size during volume creation.
+For more information, see [Node Space Usage](../../nodes/node-space-usage).

-- The maximum volume size is based on the disk's file system (for example, 16383 GiB for `ext4`).
+Note: The maximum volume size is based on the disk's file system (for example, 16383 GiB for `ext4`).

 ## Volume `Actual Size`

 {{< figure src="/img/screenshots/volumes-and-nodes/volume-size-actual-size.png" >}}

-- The actual size indicates the actual space used by **each** replica on the corresponding node.
+This value represents the amount of space used by each replica (including the volume head and snapshots) on the node.

-- Since all historical data stored in the snapshots and active data will be calculated into the actual size, the final value can be greater than the nominal size.
+Because all historical data (stored in the snapshots) and active data are included in the calculation, this value can exceed the user-defined nominal size.

-- The actual size will be shown only when the volume is running.
+The Longhorn UI displays this value only when the volume is running.

 ## Example